-Our research on astroparticle physics studies the most powerful objects in the Universe, such as pulsars (Otte) and gamma ray bursts (Taboada).
-Important questions that astroparticle physics helps to answer include the origin of cosmic rays, the acceleration of high-energy particles in astrophysical objects, tests of fundamental physics, neutrino properties, etc. Our faculty, postdocs and students are collaborating in several large experiments to detect high-energy gamma rays and neutrinos, with activities ranging from data analysis to instrumentation.
+Astroparticle physics studies the most powerful objects in the Universe, such as pulsars, gamma ray bursts, supermassive black holes at the center of galaxies a supernovas.
+Important questions that astroparticle physics helps to answer include the origin of cosmic rays, the acceleration of high-energy particles in astrophysical objects, tests of fundamental physics, the origin of dark matter, neutrino properties, etc. Our faculty, postdocs and students collaborate in several large experiments to detect high-energy gamma rays and neutrinos, with activities ranging from data analysis to instrumentation.

 Black holes and neutron stars are the most compact objects in the universe, where matter is packed to very high densities under the relentless force of gravity.
 They are ideal tools to study gravity at its most extreme as well as a variety of physical processes that often accompany them, such as accretion of gas and energetic interactions with their environment.
 At the CRA, we currently investigate several key open questions in this area of research.